ulfaric/Akatosh/docs/index.md

 You probably already noticed that `Akatosh` is the name of "Dragon God of Time" in elder scroll serie, therefore the singleton class `Mundus` is the core of the simulation.
 The `Mundus` will schedule the events, move forward time and engage async execution.

+This work is licensed under CC BY-NC-ND 4.0.
+To view a copy of this license, visit <https://creativecommons.org/licenses/by-nc-nd/4.0/>

 ## Real Time

 Since version 3.0.0+, `Akatosh` also supports for real time simulation with time step of 0.1s.
 Real time simulation can be simply enabled by `Mundus.enable_realtime()`.
 Please note that due to async event loop overhead, there is about 10% delay from all time steps.